How the UK’s four nations are planning to exit lockdown

 Wales entered a national lockdown on December 20 – the earliest of any nation in the UK.

-Two months on and its youngest pupils, aged three to seven, begun a phased return to classrooms, as of February 22.
+Two months on and its youngest pupils, aged three to seven, began a phased return to classrooms, as of February 22.

 From March 15, all primary school pupils, as well as older age groups in years 11 and 13 who have exams, could also return if the country’s public health situation continues to improve.